128technology/docs/docs/plugin_kni_namespace_scripts.md

         - "ifdown test-tun0"
 ```

-In this case, the user can simply configure the logic to start & stop applications as needed.
+In this case, the user can configure the logic to start and stop applications as needed.

 ### Routing Definition
 It's useful to be able to influence the basic routing rules within the namespace.
 The `routing` config in its simplest form can be used to add routes to the default routing table.
 For most applications this is sufficient and acts as a way to create quick configuration of routes.
 For example